softwaredevelop/mql5/Indicators/MyIndicators/VWAP_Pro.md

 * **Clean Gapped-Line Drawing:** To provide a clear visual separation between periods, the indicator uses a **"double buffer" technique**.
 It plots odd-numbered periods and even-numbered periods on two separate, overlapping plot buffers.
 This creates a distinct visual gap at each reset point.

 * **Intelligent Volume Handling:** The indicator automatically detects if the selected instrument provides **Real Volume**.
 If a user requests Real Volume on a symbol where it's unavailable (like Forex/CFDs), the indicator will fail to load and print an informative error message.

-* **Stability via Full Recalculation:** We employ a full recalculation within `OnCalculate` for maximum stability and accuracy.

 ## 4. Parameters